 - Currently, GW Nursing is only authorized to operate Adult-Gerontology Acute Care Nurse Practitioner options in the District of Columbia, Maryland and Virginia.

-Adult-Gerontology Primary Care Nurse Practitioner RN-MSN program of study (Spring 2017 entry)
+- MSN - Adult-Gerontology Primary Care Nurse Practitioner program of study (fall entry, full-time)

-Adult-Gerontology Primary Care Nurse Practitioner RN-MSN program of study (Fall 2016 entry)
+- MSN - Adult-Gerontology Primary Care Nurse Practitioner program of study (fall entry, part-time)

-Adult-Gerontology Primary Care Nurse Practitioner RN-MSN program of study (Fall 2017 entry)
+- MSN - Adult-Gerontology Primary Care Nurse Practitioner program of study (spring entry, part-time)